About Me | IFS Therapy for Sensitive Minds

 Who I Am (Outside of Therapy)

-I don’t follow any particular religion but I would describe myself as spiritual.
-Over the years, I’ve studied and explored different non-dual traditions including Buddhism and Kashmir Shaivism.
+I don’t follow a particular religion, but I’d describe myself as spiritual.
+Over the years, I’ve studied and explored different non-dual traditions, mostly Buddhism and Kashmir Shaivism.

-I’ve completed 150+ hours of advanced IFS training on topics including neurodivergence, psychedelic therapy, polyvagal theory, trauma, emotional neglect and interpersonal neurobiology.
+• I am a fully qualified IFS Practitioner and have been working with IFS since 2019.
+I’ve completed 150+ hours of advanced IFS training in areas such as neurodivergence, OCD, psychedelic integration, polyvagal theory, complex trauma, emotional neglect and interpersonal neurobiology.